MicrosoftDocs/microsoft-365-community/docs/scenarios/site-design-life-cycle.md

 # Using Site Designs to Manage Project Life Cycles

 One possible use for Site Designs is to manage the life cycle of a unit of work.
-Site Designs allow us to do such things as create list and libraries, apply a theme, install and add-in or solution, set permissions, etc. (See: [Site design JSON schema](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-json-schema))
+Site Designs allow us to do such things as create lists and libraries, apply a theme, install an add-in or solution, set permissions, etc. (See: [Site design JSON schema](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/site-design-json-schema))

 ![Project Lifecycle](../../images/site-design-life-cycle/Lifecycle.png)